 Where Do You Stay for Temporary Lodging?

-It is intended that temporary lodging will be taken at some sort of military lodging, whether it be a Navy Lodge or an Air Force Inn, or whatever is available in your area.
+It is intended that your first choice for temporary lodging will be some sort of military lodging.
+That might be a Navy Lodge or an Air Force Inn, or whatever is available in your area.
 However, military lodging can’t always accommodate everyone.
-When military lodging doesn’t have room for you, they issue a Certificate of Non-Availability so that you can be reimbursed as much as possible for the lodging you find off base (within the guidelines, of course.)
+When military lodging doesn’t have room for you, they issue a Certificate of Non-Availability.
+That CNA is the ticket to being reimbursed more than the rate of the government lodging (within the guidelines, of course.)

 What Is A Certificate of Non-Availability?

-A CNA is a document from military lodging that they are unable to accommodate you on the dates you require.
+A CNA is a number that says that military lodging is unable to accommodate you on the dates you require.
 To get one, you call the lodging and try to make a reservation.
 When they say no, ask for a CNA confirmation number.
 You’ll need this later.

 What Happens Once You Have A CNA?

-Once you have your CNA, you can make plans to stay at whatever lodging works best for your family.
-Keep in mind that you will only be reimbursed up to the maximum amount permitted for your family size and structure, capped by a daily limit if in the US.
+Once you have your CNA, you can make plans to stay at whatever approved lodging works best for your family.
+However, if you spend too much, some money will come out of your pocket.
+You will be reimbursed up to the maximum amount for your family size and structure.
+That reimbursement is also capped by a daily limit, if you are in the US.

 On the other hand, the convenience of on-base lodging can be amazing, especially during a challenging move.
-During our move to Italy a few years back, we were in the Navy Lodge and friends were in a hotel out in town.
+During one move a few years back, we were in the Navy Lodge and friends were in a hotel out in town.
 Their days were so stressful.
-They had to use the hotel’s shuttle to schlep the entire family to base each morning and then kill time between appointments until it was time to schlep back each night.
-I very much appreciated that our kids could go to the playground or stay in the room while we dealt with housing and obtaining vehicles and transportation management issues.
+They had to use the hotel’s shuttle to schlep the entire family to base each morning.
+Then kill time between appointments until it was time to schlep back each night.
+I very much appreciated that we were on base.
+Our kids could stay in the room while we dealt with housing and obtaining vehicles and transportation management issues.

 Understanding CNAs is essential to be reimbursed the full amount for which you are authorized.
 Staying in non-government lodging without a CNA can result in reduced reimbursement, and no one wants that!